Personal data handling in user research

 Change log

-• v1 (8 Aug 2024.
-Current version).
-Removed mandatory data protection awareness point, because this is already covered by seperate DfE data policy and standards.
+- v1 (Current version.
+Released on 08 Aug 2024, approved as a published DfE DDT standard on 17 Sep 2024) Removed mandatory data protection awareness point, because this is already covered by seperate DfE data policy and standards.
 Reworded some points to ensure all are easily checkable.

 Discuss this standard

-This user research standard is in beta, and we are actively seeking any feedback and suggestions.
+This user research standard has been formally approved and adopted as a DfE Digital, Data, Technology standard.
+It will be iterated and improved over time, so please give us any feedback and suggestions.
 You can do this in the #developing-user-research-standards channel in DfE Slack (opens in a new tab), or by using the 'give feedback about this page' button at the bottom of this page.